Solar Energy FAQs

 Does Escambia River Electric Cooperative require the member to have insurance on the renewable energy system?

 Escambia River Electric Cooperative requires a one-hundred-thousand dollar liability policy to be kept on the renewable energy system for the longevity of the installation.
-Escambia River Electric Cooperative requires notification of any changes or cancellations to the insurance policy as well as yearly renewals in order to have the most accurate and up to date information on file.
+Escambia River Electric Cooperative requires notification of any changes or cancellations to the insurance policy as well as yearly renewals in order to have the most accurate and up-to-date information on file.
 This policy protects the power grid and service employees to which the member connects his/her renewable energy system.

 Does Escambia River Electric Cooperative require a contract to be signed?

 Escambia River Electric Cooperative requires an interconnection agreement to be signed.
-This agreement includes, but is not limited to, keeping insurance on the system, compliance with laws, rules, and regulations, and ensuring that the system will operate properly in case of an outage.
+This agreement includes but is not limited to, keeping insurance on the system, compliance with laws, rules, and regulations, and ensuring that the system will operate properly in case of an outage.
 For instance, in the event of an outage, your renewable energy system could feed power onto the lines that could damage electronics in a neighbor’s home or hurt a lineman attempting to repair the outage.

 Are inspections required?
 What if I need to make changes/alterations to my system?